geom3trik/geom3trik.github.io/_docs/01_getting_started/05_building_widgets.md

 }
 ```

-This will produce a nice orange button in the top left corner of the window with a width of 100 pixels and a height of 30 pixels.
+This will produce a nice orange widget in the top left corner of the window with a width of 100 pixels and a height of 30 pixels.
 In the next section we'll look at how to compose widgets together by adding a button to our element widget.

 ![adding_widgets_02](../../images/adding_widgets_02.png)